elugens/hello-javascript/docs/additional-questions/regular-expressions/patterns-flags.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Regular expressions may have flags that affect the search.
-There are only 6 of them in JavaScript including the i, g, m, s, u, and y regular expression flags:<br /><br />
+There are only 6 of them in JavaScript, including the i, g, m, s, u, and y regular expression flags:<br /><br />
   <strong>Flag Descriptions:</strong><br />
   <ul>
     <li>With the <strong>i</strong> flag the search is set to case insensitive.</li>